 The test of frustration requires the occurrence of significant changes to contract rights/ obligations, rather than the situation that the parties reasonably envisaged when entering into the contract.
 Therefore, it is unfair to require both parties to perform their original contractual obligations under the new change of circumstances.

-There are three main elements that must be fulfilled in order for the contract to end and for the parties to be excused of all further performance.
+Three main elements must be fulfilled for the contract to end and for the parties to be excused of all further performance.

 Generally, if after the contract is made, an unforeseen event occurs that was beyond the control of either party, like the coronavirus, which makes the further performance of the contract;

 then a party could invoke the frustration of contract.

 One requirement of frustration would be if it becomes illegal to carry out the activities previously legal from the agreement.

 Example: If manufacturer A and distributor B entered into a trading contract to distribute certain products, and then a trade sanction is imposed by B’s country on goods imported from A’s country.
 The trading contract thus becomes illegal under the laws of B’s country and hence would be frustrated accordingly.

 If it becomes impossible to carry out the agreement, frustration occurs.
 This means if the point of the contract is no longer able to be performed, it becomes an impossibility.